Web Resources We Recommend

 The IIDC is our parent institution.
 Started in the eighties, the IIDC currently has seven centers that each focuses on a particular aspect of disability and community membership.
-The Center on Aging and Community specializes in research that provides for aging people with disabilities to be full and integrated members of the community.
+The Center for Health Equity specializes in research that provides for aging people with disabilities to be full and integrated members of the community.

 Indiana Governor's Council for People with Disabilities (GCPD)

 This organization provides information on how to apply for consumer investment funds, council projects, publications, and answers to questions people most often ask.
 On Target, the monthly newsletter, is available online.

 Offers information about services and programs administered by IDR.
 There is also a listing of publications available.

 There is a listing of the Indiana Arc Chapters.
 The Arc News in Indiana can be viewed with Adobe Acrobat.

 Self-Adovcates of Indiana, Inc. (SAI)

 Organization run by and for people with developmental disabilities who wish to become self-advocates.

 FSSA provides services for low income individuals and families; children; senior citizens; people with mental illness; people with addictions; people with physical and developmental disabilities.
 There are many links to important issues and services.

 Indiana Association of Area Agencies on Aging (IAAAA)